ibm-watson-embedded-business-assistant/eba-example-agents/Lab/LandingPage.md

 > _Note: This documentation is work in progress now._

 > _Hint: You can keep this window open while you are working.
-Stick it to conversation area to free some space._
+Stick it to the conversation area on the left side to free some space._

 ## Programming Watson Assistant